ppy/osu-wiki/news/2025/2025-08-16-project-loved-august-2025.md

 [Culprate - Beast (Vorso Remix)](https://osu.ppy.sh/beatmapsets/1963887#taiko/4070839), is mapped by a familiar name in the osu! community, [YonGin](https://osu.ppy.sh/users/7109317).
 He may not be widely known for his beatmaps, more so for his strong presence in the osu!taiko, osu!catch, and even pick'em communities, but don't count him out when it comes to mapping; he's an absolute mastermind when it comes to gimmicks.
 In this map, [YonGin](https://osu.ppy.sh/users/7109317) cleverly manipulates slider velocity to complement the song's rich sound effects, and uses barline gimmicks and 0 BPM notes to take the gameplay to a whole new level of spice.

-Despite its relatively low star rating, this map offers a uniquely fun experience—whether you're a seasoned drummer or on your newbie taiko journey.
+Despite its relatively low star rating, this map offers a uniquely fun experience — whether you're a seasoned drummer or on your newbie taiko journey.
 If you want to see this map get the Loved treatment, be sure to cast your precious 'Yes' vote!

 [![](/wiki/shared/news/2025-08-16-project-loved-august-2025/1300981.jpg)](https://osu.ppy.sh/beatmapsets/1300981#taiko)